Pinafore/nlp-hw/lr_sgd_qb/README.md

 2. How many datapoints (or multiple passes over the data) do you need to complete for the *model* to stabilize?
 The various metrics can give you clues about what the model is doing, but no one metric is perfect.
-3. What features are the best predictors of each class?
+3. What do the features tell you about the underlying problem?
-4. What features are the poorest predictors of classes?

 Extra credit: